-80 Ford, D., Three Mile Island.
+82 Ford, D., Three Mile Island.
 1982: Penguin Books, p.
 115

-Early model machines are sometimes based on assumptions about how life works, ought to work, or used to work, but these assumptions make no sense in the context of the new machine.
 Some of the first luxury automobiles had an enclosed compartment for the passengers in the back, but the front section where the chauffeur rode was protected only by a canvas cover, which exposed the chauffeur and the steering wheel and other controls to dust, cold and bad weather.
-This was done because traditionally a coachman rode outside, and designers apparently felt that was how things should be.
+I suppose this was done because traditionally a coachman rode outside, and designers apparently felt that was how things should be.
 Again, they took trouble to impose the limitations and problems of the old on the new.
 Luxury automobiles were soon made (as they are today) with a single enclosed compartment for both the chauffeur and the passengers, with a glass window between them.

 Engineers devising brand-new technology often go to a lot of trouble to solve problems that do not need solving.
 An early railroad locomotive design featured large spikes on the driving wheels, with holes carefully spaced in the rails below.
 The designers thought that smooth steel wheels would spin on the tracks, instead of pushing the locomotive along, so they added the spikes to grapple with the rails.
 They did not realize that the tremendous weight of the locomotive would create enough friction to prevent spinning, usually.
 These designers were not completely wrong; the problem does occur, although their solution was impractical.
 Locomotive drive wheels sometime fail to gain traction, especially when the rails are coated with ice or wet leaves, or a swarm of locusts.
-Locomotives carry sand, which is dropped onto slippery rails to improve traction.
-Modern locomotives are equipped with complex control electronics and sensors that impart just the right amount of torque to each drive wheel axel to prevent spinning and ensure the most economical operation.
+Locomotives are equipped with complex control electronics and sensors that impart just the right amount of torque to each drive wheel axle to prevent spinning and ensure the most economical operation.
 After designers gain experience using a machine in the real world, they drop superfluous "features" that address nonexistent problems.
 Second generation machines tend to be more elegant and spare.